dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## Storage

 You **MUST** install DCS on an SSD (solid state) instead of an HDD (spinning disk).
-The base game is 160GB and a large install is 700GB+.
-A dedicated 1TB or larger high performance SSD is recommended.
+The base game is 160GB, a typical large install is around 700GB  and a complete install is over 1TB.
+A dedicated 1TB or 2TB high performance SSD is recommended.

 [Tom's Hardware: Best SSDs](https://www.tomshardware.com/reviews/best-ssds,3891.html)